Sydney990123/Prime-number-generator/README.md

 ### Url

-Alternatively, accesing via AWS url.
+Alternatively, access via AWS URL.
 Open your web browser and navigate to [http://Prime-number-generator-env.eba-phepqwti.eu-west-2.elasticbeanstalk.com](http://Prime-number-generator-env.eba-phepqwti.eu-west-2.elasticbeanstalk.com).

 ## Usage
 You can use the provided API endpoints for programmatic access.